Sightseeing in Sydney | A Travel Diary

 Traveling from Melbourne to Sydney took less than two hours, and it was way warmer in Sydney.
 I'm glad we went on a weekday because it would have been hectic on a weekend.

 We had four days to explore and do sightseeing.
 It didn't exactly start fun due to a few hiccups and the pouring rain, but well, none of those spoiled the trip for me.
-Anyhow, join me as I walk you through Sydney through this post.
+Anyhow, join me as I walk you through Sydney in this post.
 Let's gooo.

 Walking Tour | Exploring the City on Your Own

 It was already late in the evening when we checked in at the hotel, so we just had sushi and grabbed takeout for dinner.
-I was with my husband and MIL.

 The next day, we went on a 2-hour walking tour and explored the city on our own.
 The weather wasn’t cooperative, but the experience was still good because that meant having fewer people in places typically packed with tourists, like the Sydney Opera House and Hyde Park.